-February Gardening Tasks: What to Focus on this Month
+February Gardening Tips: What to Focus on this Month

 So much about what to do gardening-wise each month has to do with the weather.
 We got through the torrential “atmospheric rivers” of January where the need for Noah’s Arc came to mind – poor wildlife not to mention cabin crazed people and pets!

 It’s early February as I begin to write this and brr, freezing!
 More rain.
 Why complain when you hear the news of 60 below zero in New England?
 So, no complaints but for having to buy more wood for wood stoves and fireplaces, expensive nowadays.
 The normal supply sure didn’t last as long as it usually does this year.
 Speaking of fire, it’s clean-up time in the hillsides when Indian smoke stack signals start appearing from burning the pruned grape vines along with any other fall and winter debris.
 The vineyards along with all the hillside dwellers have to call the Air Quality Control to see if it is an official “Burn Day”.
 It’s also good to warn your local fire department you are doing this so that us PTSD valley dwellers don’t freak out.